Eze-Israel/TaskApp/README.md

 1. **Clone the repo**

 git clone <repo-url>
-cd simple-task-manager
+cd task-manager

 2. **Create a Supabase project**

-* Go to [https://app.supabase.com](https://app.supabase.com) and create a new project.
+* Create a new project.
 * After project creation:

   * Go to **Settings → API** and copy the `Project URL` (use as `NEXT_PUBLIC_SUPABASE_URL` and `SUPABASE_URL`) and `anon` key (`NEXT_PUBLIC_SUPABASE_ANON_KEY`).